Because antimatter annihilates in a flash of energy when it interacts with regular matter, storing it presents a challenge

 In 1995, physicists at CERN announced that they had successfully created the first atoms of antihydrogen at the Low Energy Antiproton Ring (LEAR).
 The researchers allowed antiprotons circulating inside LEAR to collide with atoms of a heavy element.
 Any antiprotons passing close enough to heavy atomic nuclei could create an electron-positron pair; in a tiny fraction of cases, the antiproton would bind with the positron to make an atom of antihydrogen.
 The antiparticles were highly energetic; each one travelled at nearly the speed of light over a path of 10 metres and then annihilated with ordinary matter after about forty billionths of a second.
 While creating the antihydrogen was a major achievement, the atoms were too energetic — too “hot”— and didn’t lend themselves to easy study.

 In order to understand antimatter atoms, CERN physicists needed more time to interact with them.
 So they developed techniques to capture and trap antihydrogen for longer periods.
-The Antiproton Decelerator established at CERN in the late 1990s began providing slower moving, lower-energy antiprotons for antimatter experiments such as ATHENA, ATRAP and ALPHA.
+The Antiproton Decelerator established at CERN in the late 1990s began providing slower moving, lower-energy antiprotons for antimatter experiments.

 In these experiments, electric and magnetic fields hold the antiprotons separate from positrons in a near-perfect vacuum that keeps them away from regular matter.
 The antiprotons pass through a dense electron gas, which slows them down further.